Greenwood Trunk Sewer Connection

 Contractors working on behalf of the City of Courtenay are installing new sanitary sewer mains off Anderton Road, along with a new sewer pump station.
 The project will re-route a portion of East Courtenay’s sewage flows to an existing portion of the Greenwood Trunk Sewer constructed by the Comox Valley Regional District in 2017.

 This project is required to accommodate current and anticipated development in the area.

 Much of the project will occur on private property, with the main construction access to the site via a farm gate on Anderton Road, approximately 50 m north of Hamilton Road.
-Construction along a 130 m portion of Anderton Road is expected in mid-September.
-Traffic control personnel will be on-site to safely direct vehicles, cyclists, and pedestrians.
+Construction along a 130 m portion of Anderton Road was completed in September.

 The construction contract was awarded through an open public competitive tendering process.
 Leighton Contracting (2009) Ltd. was the successful bidder.

 The City of Courtenay has obtained all necessary regulatory permits for this project.

 Due to the presence of fish-bearing waterways and amphibian habitats through and adjacent to the project, the City of Courtenay and contractors are following a number of measures to protect the environment, including limiting the work to a schedule approved by the Department of Fisheries and Oceans to minimize the impact on aquatic life.

 Active construction will also incorporate a fish and amphibian collection program, as well as active monitoring by registered environmental professionals.

 Schedules will be updated as work progresses.
 Please see our website at www.courtenay.ca/greenwoodtrunk for up-to-date project information.

 If you have any questions in regards to this project, kindly contact Sean Hayes, AScT, CAPM, Engineering Technologist, City of Courtenay at (250) 334-4441 or firstname.lastname@example.org